Secure Federated Transfer Learning: Experimental Evaluation

 We studied the effect of Taylor approximation by monitoring and comparing the training loss decay and the performance of prediction.
-Here we test the convergence and precision of the algorithm using the NUS-WIDE data and neural networks with different levels of depth.
-In the first case $Net^A$ and $Net^B$ both have one auto-encoder layer with 64 neurons.
-In the second case $Net^A$ and $Net^B$ both have two auto-encoder layers with 128 and 64 neurons.
-In both cases, we used 500 training samples, 1396 overlapping pairs and $\gamma=0.05,\lambda=0.005$.
-We summarize the results in Figure (\ref{Taylor}).
-We found that loss decays at a similar rate when using Taylor approximation as compared to using the full logistic loss, and the weighted F1 score of the Taylor approximation approach is also comparable to the full logistic approach.
-The loss converges to a different minima in both cases, similar to \cite{Hardy2017PrivateFL}.
-As we increased the depth of the neural networks, the convergence and the performance of the model do not decay.
-Most of existing secure deep learning frameworks suffer from accuracy loss when adopting privacy-preserving techniques.
-For example, SecureML \cite{DBLP:journals/iacr/MohasselZ17} reports more than 1\% accuracy loss when training with 2 hidden layers with 128 neurons in each layer on the MNIST dataset using MPC techniques.
-In CryptoDL \cite{DBLP:journals/corr/abs-1711-05189}, an inference-only secure deep learning protocol, it is shown that using degree-2 Taylor approximation can result in over 50\% accuracy loss in a 2-layer convolutional neural network.
-Using only low-degree Taylor approximation, the drop in accuracy in our approach is much less than the state-of-art secure neural networks with similarly approximations, therefore our approach is very adaptive to deeper neural networks.
+Here, we test the convergence and precision of the algorithm using the NUS-WIDE data and neural networks with different levels of depth.
+In the first case, $Net^A$ and $Net^B$ both have one auto-encoder layer with 64 neurons, respectively.
+In the second case, $Net^A$ and $Net^B$ both have two auto-encoder layers with 128 and 64 neurons, respectively.
+In both cases, we used 500 training samples, 1,396 overlapping pairs, and set $\gamma=0.05,\lambda=0.005$.
+We summarize the results in Figures \ref{taylor_1} and \ref{taylor_2}.
+We found that the loss decays at a similar rate when using Taylor approximation as compared to using the full logistic loss, and the weighted F1 score of the Taylor approximation approach is also comparable to the full logistic approach.
+The loss converges to a different minima in each of these cases.
+As we increased the depth of the neural networks, the convergence and the performance of the model did not decay.